Mathmagicians/kumori/meritocracy/frontend/docs/architecture/db.spec.md

 ## Entities general principles
 * All entities must have a unique id field (ID)
-* We construct primary keys as (ID, name)
+* We construct primary keys as (ID, name) - postpone
-* We use compound foreign keys (id, name) when referring to objects (dont need to fetch references to display links then)
+* We use compound foreign keys (id, name) when referring to objects (dont need to fetch references to display links then) - postpone
-* Full audit log on entities that are governed by techmenu
+* Full audit log on entities that are governed by techmenu - postponed
 *

 # Entities